 If you have appendicitis and it’s not treated, your appendix can rupture.
 When this happens, bacteria are released into your abdomen and cause a serious infection.
 This can make you very sick and be hard to treat.

 Your appendix is a small, thin, wormlike sac.
 It’s located where your small and large intestines connect in your lower abdomen on the right side.
 Most doctors think it doesn’t have an important function and can be removed without causing negative effects.

-Appendicitis can happen at any age, but it occurs most often in children and teenagers between the ages of 10 and 20.
+Appendicitis can happen at any age, but it occurs most often in children and teenagers between the .
 It’s more common in males.

 A study in the Journal of the American College of Surgeons found the risk of rupture was less than 2 percent when appendicitis was treated within 36 hours of the start of symptoms.
 It increased to 5 percent when it was treated 36 hours or more after the start of symptoms.

 The exact cause of appendicitis isn’t known for sure, but doctors think it’s probably due to an infection that triggers inflammation inside of it.

 There are normally a lot of bacteria in your intestine.
 When the opening of the appendix gets blocked, bacteria get trapped inside and reproduce quickly, causing an infection.